nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    * Refer to the [Navigation Guide](#navigation) below to find out more about the different pages in CLIpboard.

 **3. Navigation Bar**
-   * You can view your current selections in the `Navigation Bar`.
+   * You can view your selected items in the `Navigation Bar`.

 **4. Left Pane**
    * This is where you will see your lists of `Courses`, `Groups`, `Students`, `Sessions`, and `Tasks`.